RESO Transport Workgroup

 Whether something is a “breaking change” depends on the lens through which it’s viewed.

-Removing something from a RESO specification, either in the Data Dictionary or Transport workgroups, means RESO won’t test for it anymore.
-However, providers don’t have to remove that item from their APIs unless expressly forbidden, such as disallowed synonyms in the Data Dictionary.
+Removing something from a RESO specification, either in the Data Dictionary or Transport workgroups, means RESO won’t test for it anymore in certification.
+However, providers don’t have to remove that item from their APIs if they’re still using it unless expressly forbidden, such as disallowed synonyms in the Data Dictionary.

 This document focuses primarily on how RESO standards and certification use versioning rather than how systems version their APIs, though there is some overlap.

-Major changes are also known as “breaking changes” and MUST NOT be implemented until the version of the specification they apply to.
+Major changes are also known as “breaking changes” and MUST NOT be implemented until major the version of the specification they apply to is ratified by the RESO Board of Directors.

 The following changes are incompatible with current versions of the specification:

-Examples of type changes are things like a field that’s currently a string becoming a number or enumeration.
-Unlike minor changes, future type changes cannot be adopted until that version of the Data Dictionary without breaking clients.
+Examples of type changes are things like a field that’s currently a string becoming a number or enumeration or a String List, Single becomes String List, Multi.

-Disallowed synonyms are considered MAJOR because RESO is forcing providers to remove items from their APIs that may currently be in use and will therefore break clients.
-This is different from just deprecating a data element from the standard, since providers can still use it in those cases.
+Disallowed synonyms are considered MAJOR because RESO would be forcing providers to remove items from their APIs that may currently be in use, therefore breaking clients.
+This is different from just deprecating a data element from the standard since providers can still use it in those cases.

-If there’s at least one major change in a given Data Dictionary version, the specification will increment its MAJOR version.
+If there’s at least one major change in a proposed Data Dictionary version, it will be considered a MAJOR version.

 Major changes in Transport consist of disallowing previously standard behavior or making significant changes to existing functionality.